St Peter's, Kent

-St Peter's is an area of Broadstairs, a town on the Isle of Thanet in Kent.
+St Peter's is an area of Broadstairs, in the civil parish of Broadstairs and St Peter's, on the Isle of Thanet, in Kent, England.
 Historically a village, it was outgrown by the long-dominant settlement of the two, Broadstairs, after 1841.
 Originally the borough or manor of the church of St. Peter-in-Thanet, it was said to be the largest parish east of London, at least until Broadstairs became a separate parish on 27 September 1850.
 The two settlements were formally merged administratively in 1895.